Garccosta/Garccosta/README.md

 I am just a simple guy, passionate about technology, nature and spirituality.<br>
-I think one of my biggest traits is my curiosity.<br> As an avid learner, for me learning is a sort of hobby.
+I think one of my biggest traits is my curiosity.<br>

 <br>